flow-build/admin/.github/CONTRIBUITING.md

-# Contributing to flow-build/engine
+# Contributing to flow-build/admin

-We'd love for you to contribute to our source code and to flowbuild-core even better than it is today!
+We'd love for you to contribute to our source code and to flowbuild-admin even better than it is today!

 Check out the Developer's Guide on the [documentation](https://flow-build.gitpage.io) for setup instructions.